icehawk/icehawk.github.io/Contents/docs/icehawk.md

 ## Abstract

-The IceHawk component is the heart of the framework as it actually realizes the CQRS approach by offering a user defined application setup, a separated routing mechanism for handling read and write requests, several "hooks" into the request handling flow and final responding.
+The IceHawk component is the heart of the framework as it actually realizes the CQRS approach by offering a user defined application setup, a routing mechanism for handling read and write requests separately, several "hooks" into the request handling flow and final responding.

 The following image illustrates the covered topics and the basic control flow of this component:

 ## Topics